-Autumn eats: a fresh feast of flavours
+Autumn lamb: a fresh feast of flavours

 “I love the delicious flavour of roast lamb, so a simple marinade is all you need.
-I used a mix of lemon, fresh herbs and garlic, but you could get creative and use whatever you’ve got in the spice cupboard – cumin, coriander, fennel and black pepper work well, or add some zing with chilli and grated ginger.
+I used a mix of lemon, fresh herbs and garlic, but you could get creative and use whatever you’ve got in the spice cupboard.
+Cumin, coriander, fennel and black pepper work well.
+Or add some zing with chilli and grated ginger.

 “When it comes to sides, you can use what you’ve already got.
 You can’t go wrong with classic roast potatoes, but you can use any veg you like – carrots, cauliflower or beetroot!”